githubcyc/docker-spark/README.md

 To create a simplistic standalone cluster with [docker-compose](http://docs.docker.com/compose):

     docker-compose up

+To increase the number of workers scale the worker service by running the scale command like follows:

+    docker-compose up -d --scale worker=2

 The SparkUI will be running at `http://${YOUR_DOCKER_HOST}:8080` with one worker listed.
 To run `pyspark`, exec into a container: